mkrainij-sugarcrm/laravel-bean/README.md

 ## Production configuration

 Laravel-bean communicates with SugarCRM via the API rather than through a direct database connection.
 We find this to be cleaner and safer in general.
-For that to work you need to configure a single file:  `app/config/packages/sugarcrm/bean/config.php` :
+For that to work you must first configure laravel-bean to work with your laravel instance.
+To do that, go to the top directory of your laravel instance and issue the command `php artisan config:publish sugarcrm/laravel-bean`.
+The new file `app/config/packages/sugarcrm/laravel-bean/config.php` will appear in your instance.
+When you edit the file you'll see:
 ```
 <?php

 return array(
     /**
      * Populate the "api" array as follows: